jalvesaq/VimCom/README.md

 Communication).
 However, I had to remove a few lines of code to keep the package on CRAN, and opted to call the complete version "vimcom.plus".
 The name change was done only in the DESCRIPTION file: the repository had still kept the old name.
-The decision to keep two version of the package proved to be wrong because it caused confusion among users.
-Finally, on July 2014, I decided to request the removal of vimcom package from CRAN, and rename the "vimcom.plus" package to its original name: vimcom.
+The decision to keep two versions of the package proved to be wrong because it caused confusion among users.
+Finally, on July 2014, I decided to request the removal of vimcom package from CRAN, and changed its name back to "vimcom".

 [Vim-R-plugin]: https://github.com/jcfaria/Vim-R-plugin
 [Vim]: http://www.vim.org